privet-kitty/dufy/README.md

        893
     ;; In the Adobe RGB space and bg-sRGB space the color is within gamut.

-Likewise most converters regard the implicit standard illuminant as D65.
+Likewise most converters regard the implicit illuminant as D65.
 You can also specify it explicitly:

     * (dufy:luv-to-xyz 100 0 0)                  ; Illuminant D65
     * (dufy:luv-to-xyz 100 0 0 dufy:+illum-d65+) ; Illuminant D65